What is tea

 Anything else, while sometimes called "tea", is more accurately referred to as an herbal tea or tisane.
 Tisanes include chamomile, rooibos and fruits, amongst others.
 Another vital difference between the two is that tisanes are always caffeine free.

 History of Tea

-As many of us already know people first consumed tea in China.
-This dates back at least 2000 years to Southwestern China where people cultivated the bushes and consumed the resulting brew.
-However, back then it was not at all what we know it to be now.
-Originally people drank it as a medicine and the preparation was completely different.
+As many of us already know, people first consumed tea in China.
+That dates back at least 2000 years to Southwestern China, where people cultivated the bushes and consumed the resulting brew.
+However, back then, it was not at all what we know it to be now.
+Initially, people drank it as a medicine, and the preparation was completely different.

 How Does Camellia Sinensis Grow?

 The terrain requires farmers to hand-pick these premium varieties.
 It takes around 2,000 tiny leaves to make just one pound of finished tea.
 On the other hand, the ones that farmers produce for large-scale commercial production grow in flat, lowland areas to allow for machine harvesting.

 However, please note that high altitudes cannot be the only factor to consider when trying to determine the quality of this drink.
 Farmers also grow some of the finest, hand-picked teas at lower altitudes and flat fields.

 The finest ones usually contain only the top two or three tender leaves and an unopened bud (the "buds" are the young, unopened leaves, not flowers), which farmers pluck carefully by hand and then process, creating thousands of different varieties.

 A true art form, often artisans with generations of training handle the tea from the harvest till the finished product.
 For some varieties, one batch alone can take several days of work.